 This sub-catchment in the north of Benin forms the headwater region of the Pendjari River.
-There is some for theoretical potential pico/micro/mini HPP and for small HPP.
+There is some theoretical potential for pico/micro/mini HPP and for small HPP.
 However, the northern part of the sub-catchment lies in the Parc National de la Pendjari.